 The Great Plains Zoo would be happy to work with you and your advisor to help determine the most appropriate way for you to give while achieving your goals.

 The Zoological Society of Sioux Falls does not offer tax or financial planning advice.
-Please contact your financial planning or accounting professional for advice on planned giving.
+Please contact your financial planning professional or estate planning attorney for advice on planned giving.

 The Great Plains Zoo’s Disadvantaged Kids Fund gives hundreds of socially or economically challenged people an opportunity to make a unique connection to the world around them.
 We believe everyone, but especially children, should have the opportunity to visit their Zoo.
 A visit to the Zoo is more than just a chance to see rare animals in exhibits.
 It is an opportunity to learn, become inspired and gain a lifelong interest in conservation and the natural world.
 We believe everyone should have this opportunity!
 For more information, please call 605.367.8313, ext.
-118, email our Development Department, or complete the Contact Us form.
+142, or email our Development Department.

 Each year, the Great Plains Zoo breeds and releases Trumpeter Swan chicks into the wild to save that population.
 Trumpeter swans were once common in much of the northern United States but by the early 1930s just 69 trumpeter swans remained in the lower 48 states.
 According to the U.S. Fish and Wildlife Service, the most recent range-wide survey of Trumpeter Swans occurred in 2000, and counted nearly 24,000 birds.

 A gift to our Conservation Fund helps make these important conservation efforts possible.
 Your gift can be designated for one or all of these projects.
 For more information, please call 605.367.8313, ext.
-118, email our Development Department, or complete the Contact Us form.
+142, or email our Development Department.